Diet and nutrition: immunity

 There is no shortage of claims that certain foods or supplements can boost our immune systems, which makes it very difficult to decipher the truth.
 It is important to understand that no foods or nutrients have been found to effect the immune system as a whole.
 Current research indicates that deficiencies in certain vitamins and minerals may increase the risk for infections, although supplementation beyond the body's need has not been shown to improve immune function.

 Your typical pattern of eating is far more important than any one food or nutrient.
 A plant-based diet has consistently been shown to promote good health and immunity.
-Eating healthy for our bodies can be easy.
-Aim for four to five cups of fruits and vegetables per day.
-Consume plant-based proteins such as beans, nuts and seeds at least once per day.
-Eat 15-25 grams of protein per meal.
+Aim to consume four to five cups of fruits and vegetables per day.
+Eat plant-based proteins such as beans, nuts and seeds at least once per day.
+Strive for 15-25 grams of protein per meal.
 Consume two to three cups of 100 percent whole grains per day.
-Drink 64 ounces per day from water, unsweetened tea or coffee.
+Drink 64 ounces of liquid per day from water, unsweetened tea or coffee.
 Last but not least, amp up the flavor of your food with herbs and spices instead of salt or salt-based seasonings.

 - Consume a varied diet high in fruits, vegetables and whole grains.